arbor-sim/arbor/doc/python/labels.rst

             # equivalent to (join (tag 3) (tag 4))
             'tree': '(join (region "dend") (region "apic"))'})

-The order that labels are defined does not matter, so an :ref:`expression <labels-expressions>` can refer to a label that has not yet been defined:
+The order which labels are defined does not matter, so an :ref:`expression <labels-expressions>` can refer to a label that has not yet been defined:

 .. code-block:: python

-    import arbor
+    import arbor as A

-    d = arbor.label_dict()
+    d = A.label_dict()
     # 'reg' refers
     d['reg'] = '(distal_interval (locset "loc"))'
     d['loc'] = '(location 3 0.5)'

-    # If d was applied to a morphology, 'reg' would refer to the region:
+    # If d were applied to a morphology, 'reg' would refer to the region:
     #   '(distal_interval (location 3 0.5))'
     # Which is the sub-tree of the matrix starting at '(location 3 0.5)'

     # The locset 'loc' can be redefined
     d['loc'] = '(proximal (tag 3))'

-    # Now if d was applied to a morphology, 'reg' would refer to:
+    # Now if d were applied to a morphology, 'reg' would refer to:
     #   '(distal_interval (proximal (tag 3))'
     # Which is the subtrees that start at the proximal locations of
     # the region '(tag 3)'